geonet-myanmar/yangon-earthquake-analysis/README.md

 Please credit the Geographical Society of Myanmar in any publication or derivative work that uses this dataset.

+Building footprint data is sourced from the **Global Building Atlas** by Zhu-XLab.
+Please refer to the [GlobalBuildingAtlas repository](https://github.com/zhu-xlab/GlobalBuildingAtlas) for dataset details and attribution.

 ---

 ## Disclaimer